AdobeDocs/commerce-learn.en/help/merchant/static-dynamic-blocks.md

 ---
 # Create Static and Dynamic Blocks

 A block is a modular unit of content that can be positioned most anywhere on the page.
 Content blocks are sometimes referred to as static blocks, or CMS blocks.
-They can be used to display fixed information such as text, images, and embedded video, as well as dynamic information that is provided by a widget or originates in a database or other source.
+They can be used to display fixed information such as text, images, and embedded video, and dynamic information that is provided by a widget or originates in a database or other source.
 Most elements on the home page are blocks that can be easily managed.
-In this video, you'll learn how to create static and dynamic blocks.
+In this video, learn how to create static and dynamic blocks.

 Who is this video for?